callmephilip/django-heroku-bootstrap/README.md

 ```
 pip install -r requirements.txt
 ```
-* Head to settings/prod.py and update your S3 credentials
+* Head to settings/prod.py and update your AWS credentials

 ```python
 #Your Amazon Web Services access key, as a string.